 Ladies, have you opened a 529 savings account for your child yet — or did you opt for a savings account or investment account?
-What are your best tips for 529 accounts and kid saving?
+What are your best 529 tips and thoughts on savings accounts for kids?
 In general, what do you do with the monetary gifts your children receive from relatives?
 Do you set aside any non-tax advantaged money regularly for your children — or have you prioritized non-tax advantaged savings for yourself above tax-advantaged savings for college?

 Our automatic contribution wasn’t huge — it wouldn’t even get us close to the max — but it did represent two decisions.
 First, it represented a desire to put ANYTHING in there — I really believed then (and now) that whatever we can do, even if it was only $20 a month, would make a difference because of compound interest.
 Second, it represented a priority shift.
 I read an interesting article a while ago that tax-advantaged savings was the thing to focus on — so the 529 accounts rank below our 401Ks and IRAs, but above other, non-tax advantaged savings.
 In fact, the amount we choose to go into his 529 account monthly was the exact amount that we had been investing automatically beyond our retirement accounts.

-When Harry was born it was a bit of a question for how to divide the contribution — Jack had had almost 3 years of getting 100% of whatever we could contribute to his 529, whereas Harry would only get that benefit at the END of his 529 career, when Jack will be (presumably) off at college.
-Again — with hopes that the interest would make a difference — we eventually did decide that Harry gets 2/3 of the amount we’re contributing.
+When H was born it was a bit of a question for how to divide the contribution — J had had almost 3 years of getting 100% of whatever we could contribute to his 529, whereas H would only get that benefit at the END of his 529 career, when J will be (presumably) off at college.
+Again — with hopes that the interest would make a difference — we eventually did decide that H gets 2/3 of the amount we’re contributing.
 After a few years we’ll even it out to a 50/50 split, I suspect.

 Over to you, ladies — have you opened a 529 account?
 Did you shop around and decide to contribute to a plan in a state other than your own?
 Did you also open a savings account (or investment account) for your child?